vpavlenko/web-2024-template/README.md

 # How to Cursor in React

-Our goal is to learn how to create web applications without learning programming/frameworks.
+In this guide you'll develop your own web application from scratch using plain English in the Cursor IDE.
+Cursor is the leading AI-powered code editor, capable of instantly making code changes in complex projects across multiple files.

-Modern LLMs can write the code for you.
-They aren't ideal - treat them as rapid helpers that are smart but blind.
-Try to make them do what you want - give them precise instructions, iterate, step back and retry.
+The development process is changing rapidly.
+Instead of learning programming languages and frameworks, you'll now need to carefully decompose projects into tasks, provide sufficient context to LLM helpers, and know how to recover from dead ends.
+Once you master this, you'll be able to start projects outside your area of expertise, even without any developers.

 This React+TypeScript+Vite+MUI template allows you to run it locally in a Cursor IDE.
-Replace it with your logic and deploy to web - in minutes.
+Replace it with your logic and deploy to web.

 This guide will take around 1 to 2 hours of your time.